North America Summit

 Live in Reno, Nevada, USA

 Why FoodTreX North America?

-All times are Pacific Standard Time (PST)
+All times are US Eastern Standard Time (EST).

 Speaker: Erik Wolf, Executive Director & Founder, World Food Travel Association

 Join Nadège Lark, CATA, WSET Level II Spirits Professional and founder of Whiskey Her Away Travel + Tours as she discusses navigating the roads of two established industries, travel and spirits, steeped in tradition and exclusivity.

 - How change in consumers and their values is paving way for a new type of consumer.